not indexed, quotes 1 2

 EJ.
 "It is not the strongest of the species that survive, ...

-1. nor the most intelligent, but the ones most
+1. nor the most intelligent, but the ones most responsive to

 change." --Charles Darwin